 - In the section Select when data should be written click on Remove for the default value Each trip

-- Select Column value change from the drop down menu and click on Add.
-Then select Ignition from the Monitor column drop down menu
+- Select the Column value change from the drop-down menu and click on Add.
+Then select Ignition from the Monitor column drop-down menu

 - Save the new data provider

 - Select your application and a date with some tracking data to test the new provider.
 Click on Run to process data.
 The output will show you how your configuration processes the data